Yardanico/cosmonim/README.md

 **Clone with `git clone --recursive https://github.com/Yardanico/cosmonim`**

 Directory structure:
-- `stubs` - a Git submodule pointing to https://github.com/fabriziobertocci/cosmo-include which has a lot of empty headers that make Nim happy because otherwise it won't find the needed headers.
+- `stubs` - a Git submodule pointing to a repository which has a lot of empty headers that make Nim happy because otherwise it won't find the needed headers.

 - `hello.nim` - Nim file that we want to compile

-- `nim.cfg` - Neccessary configuration file to set all the C compiler options to the ones required by Cosmopolitan.
+- `nim.cfg` - Neccessary configuration file to set all the C compiler options to the ones required by Cosmopolitan (and also some Nim-specific ones that are just a better default choice).

 First you need to get the Cosmopolitan itself - simply go to [the downloads](https://justine.lol/cosmopolitan/download.html) and grab the latest release (2.2 as of 2023-03-24).
 Then extract it into the `cosmopolitan` folder so that it looks something like this: